MLB players’ union head Tony Clark expects labor negotiations to begin after Opening Day

-Tony Clark, head of the MLBPA, admitted in an interview with The Washington Post on Thursday that under normal circumstances in a collective bargaining year, the league and the union would already have had some discussions by Opening Day.
+Tony Clark, head of the Major League Baseball Players Association, admitted in an interview with The Washington Post on Thursday that under normal circumstances in a collective bargaining year, the league and the union would already have had some discussions by Opening Day.

 But because of the need to negotiate changes to the existing CBA to account for coronavirus concerns, they haven’t had those conversations yet.
 Clark said he expects them to begin shortly after Opening Day.

-“A lot of the focus right now is on wrapping up a successful spring training and getting guys and their families safely to their home city,” Clark said. “ … once guys get settled and everyone gets settled in and the regular season underway, while there will continue to be day-to-day focus on those same moving pieces, there will be more of an opportunity to move the CBA negotiations into the fore.”
+“A lot of the focus right now is on wrapping up a successful spring training and getting guys and their families safely to their home city,” Clark said. “… Once guys get settled and everyone gets settled in and the regular season underway, while there will continue to be day-to-day focus on those same moving pieces, there will be more of an opportunity to move the CBA negotiations into the fore.”

 Some industry insiders have wondered if MLB and the players’ union might opt to extend the current CBA another year and begin a normal cycle of talks during the 2022 season.
 Clark said that as of now, he still believes a full-fledged negotiation for a long-term deal is on the table.